Co-Director of Clinic Program

-Students’ knowledge of the law is put to the test, their legal practice skills are sharpened, their judgement honed.
+Students’ knowledge of the law is put to the test, their legal practice skills are sharpened, their judgment honed.
 The work is rigorous and important.
 Just like the real world.

 William Mitchell was one of the first law schools to devote full-time, tenured faculty to its clinical program.
 Co-directors Professors Peter B. Knapp and Ann Juergens supervise four to six full-time faculty, nine supervising adjuncts, and close to 20 field supervisors.